rails/rails/guides/source/testing.md

 ### Errors

-In system tests, integration tests and functional controller tests, Rails will attempt to rescue from exceptions raised and respond with HTML error pages by default.
+In system tests, integration tests and functional controller tests, Rails will attempt to rescue from errors raised and respond with HTML error pages by default.
 This behavior can be controlled by the [`config.action_dispatch.show_exceptions`](/configuring.html#config-action-dispatch-show-exceptions) configuration.

 ### Testing Time-Dependent Code